NuwoMaaan/MQTT-Vault-lockpad/readme.md

 **MQTT** (Message Queuing Telemetry Transport) is a lightweight, publish–subscribe messaging protocol used for reliable communication between devices in distributed systems.
 It operates through a central broker that manages message exchange between clients, allowing devices to publish data to topics and subscribe to receive updates.
 This design enables efficient, real-time, and scalable communication, making MQTT widely used in IoT, automation, and remote monitoring applications.

-**MQTT Vault Padlock** Is a project to demostrate MQTT communications and furthermore incorporate a data logging & visualization pipeline using `MongoDB` for long-lived storage, `Grafana` (Infinity) for enhanced visuals beyond EMQX dashboard and `FastAPI` backend for log retrieval from the MongoDB and then use in Grafana. `EMQX` is used as the MQTT broker as the community version `Docker` image, The setup for configurations neccessary for MQTT client connection(s) and MongoDB connector are automated in a init script using the default `.env` file.
+**MQTT Vault Padlock** Is a project to demostrate MQTT communications and furthermore incorporate a data logging & visualization pipeline using `MongoDB` for long-lived storage, `Grafana` (Infinity) for domain data visualization and `FastAPI` backend for log retrieval from the MongoDB and then use in Grafana. `EMQX` is used as the MQTT broker as the community version `Docker` image, The setup for configurations neccessary for MQTT client connection(s) and MongoDB connector are automated in a init script using the default `.env` file.

 MQTT communications, is demonstrated through arbitrary data generation from `(VaultPadlock)`.
 Data is communicated to another MQTT app simulating a control device `(ControlComputer)`, it processes received data and detects a brute force attempt on the padlock and triggers a response to indefinitely lock.
 The Monitor application `(MonitorApp)` allows for selectively subscribing to topics to view communications and send message to any specificied topic, this is a basic CLI version of `MQTTX`.